 Starting out doesn’t have to mean starting over.
 Fellows live, work, and play with other equally talented and passionate new grads.

 Fellows add CTOs, city leaders, and passionate Indy makers to their personal and professional networks.
 Combined with skills development programs, fellows have everything they need to fast-track their careers.

 Joining the Indy Tech Fellowship gives you access to the positions, people, and resources necessary to make a real, tangible impact.

 Kunal is a full stack Software Engineer at Quantifi, a High Alpha portfolio company, that specializes in social advertising research and development.
-He graduated from Purdue University in 2016 with a bachelor's degree in Computer Science, and is a 5-page paper short of a Psychology minor.
-Outside of work, Kunal enjoys amateur photography, travelling the world, eating Soylent, live music, and learning new skills.
+He graduated from Purdue University in 2016 with a bachelor’s degree in Computer Science, and is a 5-page paper short of a Psychology minor.
+Outside of work, Kunal enjoys amateur photography, traveling the world, eating Soylent, live music, and learning new skills.

 Jeshua is a self-motivated, and hard working person who excels at solving problems.
 He has a passion for programming and a passion for helping people.

 Kyle Fischer is from a small town in Southern Indiana.
 He became interested in Computer Science when he joined a FIRST Robotics team his sophomore year of High school.
 From there a big spiral of events occurred.
 He worked an internship before starting college at Crane Naval Base.
 Then after attending Purdue, and working at 3 other internships, he decided to make Indy his home and am now working full time at Renaissance Electronic Services.
 In his free time, he enjoys playing video games, photography, video editing, long walks on the beach, working on side projects, and snow skiing.
 He always enjoys a good beer so if you want to get to know him better, invite him out for drinks :).